pingidentity/terraform-provider-pingone/docs/resources/language.md

 page_title: "pingone_language Resource - terraform-provider-pingone"
 subcategory: ""
 description: |-
   Resource to create and manage PingOne languages.
+To fully enable a created language, the pingone_language_update resource must be used to complete the configuration.
 ---

 # pingone_language (Resource)

 Resource to create and manage PingOne languages.
+To fully enable a created language, the `pingone_language_update` resource must be used to complete the configuration.

 ## Example Usage